 Today, however, there appear to be few commercial or industrial uses for Bose or Emerson Bluetooth headsets.

 Summary: Bose Stock

 Bose is an extremely innovative company with strong assets.
-Bose’s elite brand, product patents, profitability, and an ethically strong corporate culture, would guarantee a successful IPO.
-Unfortunately, there is no sign that the public will ever get the chance to invest as there are no plans for a Bose IPO.
+Bose’s elite brand, product patents, profitability, and ethically strong corporate culture, would guarantee a successful IPO.
+Unfortunately, there is no sign that the public will ever get the chance to invest, as there are no plans for a Bose IPO.